DanielKilgallon/Random-Things/README.md

 [//]: # ( &#40;[![Downloads]&#40;https://img.shields.io/github/downloads/DanielKilgallon/Random-Things/total&#41;]&#40;https://github.com/DanielKilgallon/Random-Things/releases&#41;&#41;)

 This is the source code for the Random Things Minecraft mod.
-Originally created and maintained by [lumien231](https://github.com/lumien231/Random-Things), I am working on updating it to Minecraft 1.18.
+This was originally created and maintained by [lumien231](https://github.com/lumien231/Random-Things), I am currently working on updating it to Minecraft 1.18.

 This repo is very much a work in progress.
 Do not expect clean code or concise documentation (yet!)